TechTimeGuy/CanBusTools_RealDash/README.md

 &nbsp;
 ### **[LogConverter](./Converters/)**
-Folder contains the LogConverter script that will automnatically convert bytes to readable values and allow you to export the results to an excel spreadsheet.
+Folder contains the LogConverter script that will automatically convert bytes to readable values and allow you to export the results to an Excel spreadsheet.